 Can I do in-wall cable routing myself?

 You can route signal cables (HDMI, ethernet) through the wall yourself if you're comfortable with drywall work.
-But for anything involving power — which is the whole point of Method 3 — you need a licensed electrician.
+But anything involving power — which is the whole point of Method 3 — needs a licensed electrician.
 Our TV Mounting + Power Outlet + Cable in Wall service handles it all for $599.